 Your Struggle Has an End in Sight

-Secondly, remember you have a right to acknowledge your pain too.
+Secondly, remember you have a right to acknowledge your pain, too.
 But in doing that, try to keep gratitude close by when at all possible.
 Because while pregnancy may have a set amount of time of uncomfortable symptoms, there is an end in sight that gives you a BABY!
-But with infertility and miscarriage, there is no end in sight to the pain or understanding of the struggle they are experiencing.
+But with infertility and miscarriage, there is no end to the pain or understanding of the struggle they are experiencing.
 And that reality is hard.

 For strength in staying positive while feeling so sick, I recommend separating your symptoms from your baby.
-Simple affirmations and statements like, “I feel sick, but I know that my sickness means a baby is growing inside of me.”
-Or “I feel fat, but I’m grateful my body is making room for the new life inside of me.”
+Simple pregnancy affirmations and statements like, “I feel sick, but I know that my sickness means a baby is growing inside me.”
+Or “I feel fat, but I’m grateful my body is making room for the new life inside me.”
 These statements help keep you positive as you find yourself over the toilet each morning or night.